 This is why animal sanctuaries play such an important part in today’s world.
 Giving animals a safe haven to exist free from harm, often rescued from exploitation, is the least we can do to try to make up for the damage we’ve caused.
 Wild animals belong in the wild, and domesticated animals belong in sanctuaries where we can mutually interact with them on their terms.

-This blog post was made possible with the help of Bong Bonlai Phnom Penh and brought to you by the expertise of the Vegan marketers at Ardor SEO who are eager to spread the word about the tue compassionate and eco-friendly lifestyle.
+This article was made possible by the vegan team at Bong Bonlai Phnom Penh, and brought to you by the expertise of the Vegan marketers at Ardor SEO who are eager to spread the word about the tue compassionate and eco-friendly lifestyle.